-DOFF cleans stonework and masonry using high temperature steam.
-Whilst the temperature in the system is high, the pressure on the surface being cleaned is very gentle and the volume of water is low.
-The surface is therefore not saturated and will be dry
+Superheated steam is an excellent way to clean masonry and brickwork.
+Whilst the temperature in is high, the pressure on the surface being cleaned is very gentle and the volume of water is low.
+The surface is therefore not saturated and will be dry.

 The temperature and pressure of the steam can be controlled to remove many types of paint or biological matter.
 When the temperature in the system is high, the pressure on the surface being cleaned is very gentle and the volume of water is low.
 The surface is therefore not saturated and will be dry within minutes.
 The system is extremely effective at removing graffiti from virtually all surfaces and in most cases without leaving traces or residues.

 The superheated water will remove moss, algae, fungi and other biological matter and will also kill off spores.
 This means there’s then no need to use a chemical biocide during the removal process or as a protection against further biological activity.

 This cleaning method is essentially a wet, mild jet abrasive cleaning , made suitable for conservation applications by a controllable low pressure vortex of air, water and granulate, swirling almost parallel to the surface of the stone.
 The swirling action cleans away unwanted matter more carefully than conventional right-angle impact systems.